-The Quirónsalud proton therapy centre is located in Pozuelo de Alarcón, Madrid, Spain.
-Protons are accelerated by means of a S2C2 synchrocyclotron mounted in a Proteus One machine provided by IBA (Louvain-la-neuve, Belgium).
-The achievable energy range from machine tuning and degradation is 2.5-226 MeV, making it suitable not only for standard proton testing, but also for direct proton ionization studies [7-13].
+The Quirónsalud Proton Therapy Centre is located in Pozuelo de Alarcón, Madrid, Spain.
+Protons are accelerated by means of an S2C2 synchrocyclotron mounted in a Proteus One machine provided by IBA (Leuven-la-Neuve, Belgium).
+The achievable energy range from machine tuning and degradation is 2.5-226 MeV, making it suitable not only for standard proton testing, but also for direct proton ionization studies [7], [8], [9], [10], [11], [12], [13].

 The synchrocyclotron gantry is mounted on the top of the irradiation room above the ceiling.
-The gantry can be rotated over an angle of 220° allowing the best suited geometry configuration for various types of tests.
+The gantry can be rotated over an angle of 220° allowing the best-suited geometry configuration for various types of tests.
 In this experiment, the beam is delivered from top to bottom, as indicated in Fig. 1, at normal incidence on the devices.
 The beam crosses a system composed of two consecutive ionization chambers, out of which only the external one is visible in Fig. 1.
 These are used to measure the spot dose and position of the beam and, therefore, the proton fluence.